How to Promote a Blog on LinkedIn: 11 Tips That Actually Drive Traffic

 Example of using LinkedIn groups to promote a blog

 By building relationships in relevant groups, you’ll find it easier to promote your blog posts and get meaningful engagement.
+Groups reward consistent contributors, so showing up regularly matters more than the quality of any single post.

-8. Write Articles Directly on LinkedIn
+8. Write Articles and Carousels Directly on LinkedIn

 Use a mix of text, images, and links back to your blog.
 Cover topics in depth and include a call to action at the end so readers know where to go next.